ember-learn/ember-blog/source/2019-12-02-countdown-to-the-new-year-ember-cli-mirage.md

 ### Why I Like It

-As I was informally polling the community about their favorite Ember addons, ember-cli-mirage came up- A LOT.
-For good reason, too- it's well-supported by the addon maintainers, there's a dedicated [documentation site](https://www.ember-cli-mirage.com/), and there's support on the [Ember Community Discord server](https://discord.gg/emberjs) in the #ec-mirage channel.
+As I was informally polling the community about their favorite Ember addons, ember-cli-mirage came up A LOT.
+For good reason, too.
+It's well-supported by the addon maintainers, there's a dedicated [documentation site](https://www.ember-cli-mirage.com/), and there's support on the [Ember Community Discord server](https://discord.gg/emberjs) in the #ec-mirage channel.

 > "It’s a part of the ecosystem I dearly miss when I work with other frameworks."